arhamkac/Flexi_Slot/README.md

 - `PUT /api/admin/users/{userId}/block` - Block/unblock user
 - `GET /api/admin/bookings` - Get all bookings

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- **Om Sai Ram** - Initial work

-## 🙏 Acknowledgments

-- Spring Boot team for the excellent framework
-- React team for the amazing frontend library
-- All contributors and testers

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Contact the development team

----

 **Note**: This is a development version.
 For production deployment, ensure proper security configurations and environment-specific settings.